We want to help you look after your tokyobike, so please read the tips and advice below to keep your bike running smoothly.

 We recommend having your tokyobike serviced by a professional bike mechanic about once every year, or as soon as you feel that it needs it - maybe once every 6 months if you are riding it extensively.
 Please ensure that your brakes and derailleur are kept in good working order.

 If you are able, we highly recommend that you clean and lubricate your chain when it becomes dry or clogged with dust or mud.
 We suggest that you do this approximately once every one to three months, depending on how often you ride and in what conditions.
 Before applying lubricant, please make sure you clean your chain and cassette thoroughly using bicycle degreaser.
-We stock Orontas Cleaner and Lubricant from Canada, which is made using high environmental standards.
+We stock Orontas Cleaner & Lubricant from Canada, a biodegradable product made using high environmental standards.

 How to clean and oil your chain and cassette:

 • Place your bike upside-down on its spine